tchughesiv/aws-loft-2017-container-lab/labs/lab5/chapter5.md

 # LAB 5: OpenShift templates and web console

-In this lab we introduce how to simplify your container deployments w/ OpenShift templates.
+In this lab we introduce how to simplify your container deployments with OpenShift templates.
 We will also explore the web console.

 This lab should be performed on **YOUR ASSIGNED AWS VM** as `ec2-user` unless otherwise instructed.